What is the Teacher Development Schools initiative?

 Special Educational Needs (SEN)

 Ashdale Primary School has adopted a Response to Intervention approach.
 Initially, Ashdale Primary School was a trial school of the ABLES Program in 2015.
 In 2016, ABLESWA was used with tier three students, specifically, students with disabilities.
 As we have progressed with using this tool, we are now addressing the needs of tier three students, without disabilities, to create meaningful and data-driven documented plans.
 These plans are created in consultation with staff, parents and other support agencies, to provide PL and build the capacity of staff.
 Ashdale Primary School is currently in the third year of implementation of ABLEWA.

 Staff are clear about the targets, have evidence-based strategies and use the additional support time effectively.
 We now have data to demonstrate progress of students accessing curriculum outcomes from Stage A of the ABLEWA curriculum, through to year 6.

-As Ashdale Primary School is a large school, we currently have 45 students involved in a variety of capacities the ABLEWA program, to support students with disabilities and additional learning needs.
+As Ashdale Primary School is a large school, we currently have 45 students with a disability and/or additional learning needs, involved in the ABLEWA program.
 This puts Ashdale Primary School in a good position to support others, in a role outside of our school.

 Ashdale Cluster and Ashdale Primary School have a reputation for their progressive use of technologies in curriculum, particularly in STEM and integrated technology, with the one-to-one devices accessed by learners at our school.